arbor-sim/arbor/doc/labels.rst

   **Left**: Segments of the sample morphology, colored according to tags: soma (tag 1, red), axon (tag 2, gray), dendrites (tag 3, blue).
   **Right**: The 6 branches of the morphology with their branch ids.

-Branch 0 contains the soma, which is modelled as a cylinder of length and diameter 4 μm, and the first branch of the dendritic tree which has a radius of 0.75 μm, and is attached to the distal end of the soma.
+*Branch 0* contains the soma, which is modelled as a cylinder of length and diameter 4 μm, and the proximal unbranched section of the dendritic tree which has a radius of 0.75 μm, and is attached to the distal end of the soma.

-The other branches in the dendritic tree have the following properties: branch 1 tapers from 0.4 to 0.2 μm; branch 2 has a constant radius of 0.5 μm;
+The other branches in the dendritic tree have the following properties:

+* *branch 1* tapers from 0.4 to 0.2 μm;
+* *branch 2* has a constant radius of 0.5 μm;
+* *branch 3* tapers from 0.5 to 0.2 μm;
-and branches 3 and 4 taper from 0.5 to 0.2 μm.
+* *branch 4* tapers from 0.5 to 0.2 μm.

-Branch 5 is the axon, composed of two cable segments: an axon hillock with a radius that tapers from 4 μm to 0.4 μm attached to the proximal end of the soma; and the start of the axon proper with radius 0.4 μm.
+*Branch 5* is the axon, composed of two cable segments: an axon hillock with a radius that tapers from 4 μm to 0.4 μm attached to the proximal end of the soma; and the start of the axon proper with radius 0.4 μm.

 Label Types
 ------------